brohlf/technical-writing-portfolio/rest_api_docs/knights_and_sorcerers/api.md

 ### 3.2.
 Characters <a name="characterData"></a>

-Characer objects contain data about the state of player characters, which each exist on exactly one server.
+Characer objects contain data about the state of player characters.
+A character object is associated with exactly one server.
 The following endpoints provide general and targeted approaches to monitoring this data.

 Endpoints:
 ```